hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 "icmp" (byte string, major type 2)
 : the full ICMP payload.
-This is  intended to allow ICMP messages (which may be blocked by the path, or not made available to the receiving application) to be bound to a session.
+This is  intended to allow ICMP messages (which may be blocked by the path, or not made available to the receiving application) to be bound to a tube.
 Note that sending a path declaration ICMP message is not a substitute for sending a required ICMP or ICMPv6 message.

 "icmp-type" (unsigned, major type 0)